-Some of the most frequently asked questions about this journey are, 'Is the drive for me?'
+Some of the most frequently asked questions about the Road to Hana journey are, 'Is the drive for me?'
 And ''Why all the controversy about the road beyond Hana town?'
 Below we'll cover both of these topics.

 If you've done any research on the internet regarding the Hana Highway, then you know there is quite a debate over whether the drive is worth the time and effort.
 So that brings us to the first question, 'Is the Hana Highway right for you and your travel party?'
 The answer isn't a simple yes or no. Ultimately it really comes down to the type of traveler you are and what your interests include.
 From a personal standpoint, there is no way we'd ever go to Maui and not drive the highway.
 We've rated the Hana Highway at the very top of our "Must See & Do."
 But we know several others who are just as inclined to tell you to skip it all together.
 This divergence in opinion is what causes the great debate.